Claims and Encounters

 We adjudicate interim bills at the per diem rate for each authorized bed day billed on the claim and reconcile the complete charges to the interim payments based on the final bill.

-The following process will increase efficiencies for both us and the Hospital/SNF business offices
+The following process increases efficiencies for both us and the hospital/SNF business offices:

 - 112 Interim – First Claim: Pay contracted per diem for each authorized bed day billed on the claim (lesser of billed or authorized level of care, unless the contract states otherwise).